 It is an initial 3-4 year training involving practical and theoretical work with continuing development to upgrade your professional qualifications.
 It is most common to start as an apprentice while also studying for qualifications with the Society of Master Saddlers (SMS)

-- Loading the saddles needed for day's appointments into your van
+Loading the saddles needed for the day’s appointments into your van.

 Working Hours, Patterns and Environment

 Saddle Fitter: outside at stable yards.